viniciusCalcantara/8-puzzle-game/README.md

 - [GeeksforGeeks: Check if an instance of the 8-puzzle is solvable](https://www.geeksforgeeks.org/check-instance-8-puzzle-solvable/)

 ## Search Tree
-It's possible to see the correspondent search tree for this problem on both approaches
+It's possible to see the correspondent search tree for this problem instance (on both approaches):

+**Initial State:**
+1 7 2
+8 4 5
+6 3 0

+**Goal State:**
+1 2 3
+8 0 4
+7 6 5